 From recruitment advertising to onboarding, we work to ensure our messages reflect our equality and diversity, culture and values.
 Our recruitment advertising and marketing material contains gender neutral language and identifies the council as a progressive employer.
 The council is also a Disability Committed employer.

 Learning & Development

 The council continues to have a wide-ranging offer of learning and development opportunities for all employees.
-This consists of, but is not exclusive; apprenticeships, a management development programme, formal qualifications and a leadership academy.
+This consists of, but is not exclusive; apprenticeships, a management development programme and formal qualifications.

 Flexible Working & Family Friendly Policies